-Algorithm Onboarding Service
+Algorithm Onboarding

-APEx offers an algorithm onboarding service as part of its propagation services to ensure that project workflows and algorithms remain accessible to the EO community beyond the project’s completion.
+APEx offers algorithm onboarding support as part of its propagation services to ensure that project workflows and algorithms remain accessible to the EO community beyond the project’s completion.
 This service not only aims to sustain and promote the use of algorithms developed during ESA projects, ensuring their longevity and continued utilisation, but also ensures alignment with the FAIR and open science data principles.
-This is achieved through the implementation of APEx Interoperability and Compliance Guidelines and by registering the services in the APEx Algorithm Catalogue for broader visibility and accessibility.
+This is achieved through the implementation of APEx Interoperability and Compliance Guidelines and by registering the onboarded services in the APEx Algorithm Services Catalogue for broader visibility and accessibility.

-Service Overview
+Support Overview

 Hosting Platform Onboarding Support